-The Arts Council encourages applications that demonstrate collaboration, co-production and partnership between networks, consortia or other collectives or producing and presenting entities.
+While we welcome applications from individual artists, producers and companies, the Arts Council prioritises applications that demonstrate collaboration, co-production and partnership between networks, consortia or other collectives or producing and presenting entities.

 We encourage proposals that demonstrate quality partnerships between the local and national arts infrastructure.
 While the Arts Council does not support any direct costs of tours internationally, we recognise and encourage applications that include support from international producing partners and/or support from relevant funding agencies (e.g. Culture Ireland) to enable our investment reach wider, international audiences.